iRobotEducation/root-docs/README.md

 > [!WARNING]
 > Do not apply more than 9 Volts across the charging contacts.
 > Excessive voltage can damage the robot.

-For additional information about charging, refer to the [Product Information Guide](files/Root-Product-Info-Guide.pdf).

 ## Bluetooth Connection